 What is Progressive Creationism?

 First, for those that don’t know what progressive creationism is let me provide this very brief overview: Progressive creationism is the belief that God created new forms of life gradually, over a period of hundreds of millions of years.
-As such it is a form of old earth creationism as it accepts the tenets of modern geology and astronomy but when it comes to the evolution of organisms PCs hold that new “kinds” of plants and animals appeared successively over time via divine intervention.
-As a result they generally don’t believe in a universal common ancestor for all groups of living things but do for “kinds.”
+As such it is a form of old earth creationism as it accepts the tenets of modern geology and astronomy but when it comes to the evolution of organisms PCs hold that new “kinds” of plants and animals appeared successively over time via divine intervention or fiat.
+In general progressive creationists don’t believe in a universal common ancestor for all groups of living things but do for “kinds.”
 A difficulty in defining PC is getting a grasp on what is a kind.
-In this respect there are similarities here with creation scientists who also don’t believe the mechanisms of evolution are sufficient to explain the origin of major groups but they may have different definitions of what the created unit (a kind) may be and how change occurs within those kinds.
+In this respect there are similarities with creation scientists who also don’t believe the mechanisms of evolution are sufficient to explain the origin of major groups of life.
+But within “kinds” of organisms man natural mechanisms are sufficient to cause speciation to occur over time

 Hugh Ross on the Reason for Whales

 I am going to start with a few quotes from the article.
 You can read the whole article by following the link on the title above.
 The gist of the article, I believe, is to attempt to answer the big picture question: why are there so many whale species?
-The fossil record is loaded with whale fossils including many many more whales species that are extinct than are alive today.
+The fossil record is loaded with whale fossils including many more whales species that are extinct than are alive today.
 I think it is safe to say that the average person has little appreciation for the diversity (number of species) and the total numbers of whales in the world.
 What most people hear about whales is that there are some that are hunted to near extinction.
 This tends to create the impression that whales are rare animals.
 Yes, there are many rare and endangered species of whales but there are many that are very abundant.
-Today there are 88 species of cetaceans recognized to be alive today making them one of the most diverse families of mammals.
+Today there are 88 recognized living species of cetaceans making them one of the most diverse families of mammals.
 The cetaceans include the dolphins, porpoises, and the toothed and baleen whales.
-I don’t know total population number estimates but I would think it would be safe to say that there are millions of cetaceans alive today.
+I think it would be safe to say that there are 10s of millions of cetaceans alive today.